 This nature photography for beginners series of articles is my take on taking great photos outdoors.
-It is simple with the right tools.
-My nature journal has been greatly enhanced with the addition of pictures.
+My nature journal has been greatly enhanced with the addition of photographs.

-I always wanted to take pictures but was intimidated by the recommended equipment.
+I always wanted to take photographs but was intimidated by the recommended equipment.

 I don’t have tons of equipment just a few select pieces that make up my “Minimum System”.
 The camera is my basic equipment.
 I don’t use extra lens, filters, flash units, etc. And my photos are pretty decent.
 I focus on using the features built-in to the camera.
 By doing this my skills have grown beyond what I would have thought possible.